PersonaClick/rn-sdk/README.md

 // Simple init
 pcsdk.initPush();

-//or with your callbacks methods for click\receive pcsdk.initPush(onClickCallback, onReciveCallback, onBackgroundReceiveCallback);
+//onClick listener
+pcsdk.initPush(onClickCallback);

+// onReceivetive listener
+pcsdk.initPush(false, onReceiveCallback);

+// you can use different callback for notification, when app is in background.
+pcsdk.initPush(false, onReceiveCallback, onBackgroundReceiveCallback);
-// If onBackgroundReceiveCallback not specified, used onReceiveCallback method.
+// If onBackgroundReceiveCallback not specified, used onReceiveCallback listener.

-// onClickCallback
+// onClickCallback params
 {
   "bigPictureUrl": "MESSAGE_IMAGE",
   "channelId": "personaclick-push",